ct-js/docs.ctjs.rocks/docs/ct.inputs.md

 ### ctAction.setMultiplier(code, multiplier) ⇒ <code>void</code>
 Changes the multiplier for an input method with the provided code.
-This method will produce a warning if one is trying to change an input method that is not listened by this action.
+This method will produce a warning if one is trying to change an input method that is not listened to by this action.

 | Param | Type | Description |
 | --- | --- | --- |